Italy arrests man over cup final shootings, bemoans soccer violence

 De Santis is charged with attempted murder while the three Napoli supporters are also under arrest.
 They include Ciro Esposito who is in a critical condition in hospital after a bullet hit him in the chest.

-Commentators said the pre-match violence and the behavior in the stadium, where supporters' boos and whistles drowned out the national anthem, underlined the decline of Italian soccer and the failure of its administrators.
+Commentators said the pre-match violence and the behaviour in the stadium, where supporters' boos and whistles drowned out the national anthem, underlined the decline of Italian soccer and the failure of its administrators.

 "What happened yesterday was the surrender of the country's institutions to the fans," said former national team coach Arrigo Sacchi.